Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

-\textit{Independent learners} \cite{matignon2009coordination, matignon2012survey} are a class of MARL algorithms that are characterized by intentional obliviousness to the strategic environment: independent learners ignore the presence of other players, effectively treating other players as part of the environment rather than as the non-stationary learning agents that they actually are.
+\textit{Independent learners} \cite[]{matignon2009coordination, matignon2012survey} are a class of MARL algorithms that are characterized by intentional obliviousness to the strategic environment: independent learners ignore the presence of other players, effectively treating other players as part of the environment rather than as non-stationary learning agents.
 By naively running a single-agent reinforcement learning algorithm using only local information, independent learners are relieved of the burden of excessive information, which may lead to scalable algorithms for large-scale decentralized systems.
-However, additional care must be taken when designing independent learners, as direct application of single-agent reinforcement learning has had mixed success even in small empirical studies \cite{condon1990,tan1993multi,Sen94, Claus1998}.
+However, additional care must be taken when designing independent learners, as direct application of single-agent reinforcement learning has had mixed success in small empirical studies \cite[]{condon1990,tan1993multi,Sen94,Claus1998}.
+Here, we offer a new perspective on independent learners by framing their obliviousness as a subjective structural belief on the system within which they exist.
+Accordingly, agents may act rationally with respect to their (possibly incorrect) subjective beliefs.
+Building on this interpretation, we propose a notion of subjective equilibrium that is inspired by, and well-suited to, the analysis of independent learners in decentralized MARL.
+Structural properties of such subjective equilibria, such as their (non-) existence and their comparison to traditional solution concepts, may explain why independent learners lead to stable outcomes in certain MARL applications and not others.

-In this paper, we study independent learners in partially observed $N$-player mean-field games.
-This finite agent model is a slight variation of the model presented in \cite{saldi2018markov}, and is closely related to the standard mean-field game model, where the set of agents is taken to be infinite.
-We focus on a decentralized learning environment in which players do not observe the actions of other agents and may have a limited view of the overall state of the system.
-Furthermore, we assume that players view only the stream of data encountered during gameplay: players do not have access to a simulator for sampling feedback data in arbitrary order, nor do they have access to any other data sets that can be used for training.
-In this context, we are interested in developing decentralized algorithms for MFGs that have desirable convergence properties.

-Given that decentralization and learning are the primary focuses of this study, we are interested in algorithms that have minimal coordination between agents after play begins.
-In particular, we wish to avoid forcing agents to follow the same policy during learning, which (as we discuss later) is a standard assumption in the literature on learning in MFGs.
-We also avoid the popular paradigm of \textit{centralized training with decentralized execution}, wherein a global action-value function is learned during training and players select policies that can be implemented in a decentralized manner informed by this global quantity.
-Some examples of studies using this paradigm include \cite{peng2017multiagent, lowe2017multi} and \cite{foerster2018counterfactual}.